 Why Would You Pay off Your Student Debt Sooner?

-While the interest rate on your student loan may be lower than on your credit cards, it doesn’t necessarily mean your student loans should be put on the back burner.
+As with any debt, a primary motive for paying off student debt early is to more quickly remove debt that’s racking up interest.
 Prioritizing debt repayment could help lower your debt to income ratio and could help you reduce the amount of money you owe in interest over the life of the loan.
 Here are a few reasons you may want to pay off your student loans sooner rather than later.

 Your Debt-to-Income Ratio May Be Lowered

 When borrowing a mortgage or a car loan, the lender will usually consider the applicant’s debt-to-income ratio.
 And the lower it is, the better it looks from a financial perspective.
 Do you need a new car?
 Want to buy a house?
 Start a family?
 The sooner you get your student loan debt paid off, the more money you will likely have to put toward those dreams being realized.

 Your Credit Score Could Strengthen

 Your FICO® credit score is a powerful component of your total financial picture; tend it like a garden, and it could grow.
 There’s something to be said for the fact that if you’re managing an open debt responsibly by making on-time payments, that may have a positive impact on your credit score.
 And a higher FICO® score can help you get a better interest rate on a loan you might need for a home or car.

 It’s Easier to Save Money When You’re Not Paying Down Debt

 The conventional wisdom is the less debt you have, the more money you likely have to save.
 Think of successfully managing and paying off debt as a necessary exercise routine, like working your core.
 As your financial “core” gets stronger, you’re likely to become better able to balance your finances and save more money.